-This step by step diy project is about 10×10 gable shed plans.
+This step by step diy project is about free 10×10 gable shed plans.
 I have designed this 10×10 gable shed so you can store the garden tools and other small items in a stylish manner.
 This shed features 7′ tall side walls and a roof with a 22.5 degree slope, making it both easy to build and nice to look at.
 Take a look over the rest of my woodworking plans, if you want to get more building inspiration.
+Premium Plans for this shed available in the SHOP.

 Projects made from these plans